vcharvet/dotfiles/tmux/README.md

 ## Color Customization
 If you want to experiment with custom colors in your tmux setup, running `./tmux_colors.sh` will list you the names and the look of all colors that are available for you.

+if resurrect file not found:
+$chmod 755 .tmux